Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems: Theoretical model

 where $g^{(2)}_{\text{max}}$ and $g^{(2)}_{\text{min}}$ are the maximum and minimum values of $g^{( 2 )}(x)$, respectively.
-Owing to noise present in the ghost images, the extreme values were replaced by the mean of the adjacent data points in our paper.
+Due to the noise present in the imaging results of GI, the extreme value is replaced by the mean of the adjacent measured points of ghost image in the experimental verification.